MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

 When you need to regularly copy data from an external source into the lakehouse, you can create a pipeline that contains a **Copy Data** activity.
 Pipelines can be run on-demand or scheduled to run at specific intervals.

 1. On the **Home** page, in the **Get data** menu, select **New data pipeline**.
 When prompted, name the pipeline **Import Data**.

-    The pipeline editor opens in a new browser tab (if you are prompted to allow pop-ups, do so).

 2. If the **Copy Data** wizard doesn't open automatically, select **Copy Data** in the pipeline editor page.
 3. In the **Copy Data** wizard, on the **Choose a data source** page, in the **data sources** section, review the list of available sources.
 Then on the **File** tab, select **HTTP**.